psadmin-io/talk.running-ps-on-oci/slides/talk.md

 * Instances added to OMC for server monitoring
 * Adopting OSMS to replace scripts
 * Using Instance Principals and CLI with Rundeck

+???

+In addition to the basic OCI monitoring, we licenced Oracle Management Cloud for an additional layer of monitoring and analytics.
+As part of our provisioning process, we install the OMC agent.

+The OS Management Service was released and we are working on adopting it for OS patching.
+With moving the cloud, this is one area that we are responsible for that is often handled by IT.

 ---
 class: center, middle, black